 One-third of Australian clinical trials activity takes place in Victoria.

-Victorian clinical practices and some aspects of its health care system are similar to the United States, United Kingdom and most of Europe.
-The seasonal differences between the Northern and Southern hemispheres allows trials dependent on seasonal factors (e.g. flu vaccine, allergy or respiratory ailments trials) to be conducted or continued in Australia, extending the appropriate period for patient recruitment.
+When considering a Victorian clinical trial, it is important to know that clinical practices and some aspects of Victoria’s health care system are similar to the United States, United Kingdom and most of Europe.
+The seasonal differences between the Northern and Southern hemispheres allows trials dependent on seasonal factors (e.g. flu vaccine, allergy or respiratory ailments trials) to be conducted or continued in Australia, extending the appropriate period for patient recruitment for clinical trials in Victoria.

-Access to global markets from Melbourne is convenient as the time zone bridges North American and European business hours, whilst aligning closely to those in the Asia Pacific region.
-This has encouraged a growing number of trans-Pacific partnerships, such as, Merck and Astra Zeneca.
-Melbourne is an Asia Pacific gateway for industry collaboration and excellence.
+Access to global markets from Melbourne for clinical research is convenient as the time zone bridges North American and European business hours, whilst aligning closely to those in the Asia Pacific region.
+This has encouraged a growing number of trans-Pacific partnerships with companies including Merck and Astra Zeneca.
+Melbourne’s biomedical sector is an Asia Pacific gateway for industry collaboration and excellence.

 People who read this were also interested in:

-> A skilled and ethnically diverse participant recruitment pool
+> Victoria’s skilled and ethnically diverse participant recruitment pool